codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-and-push-an-image.md

 ## Building a Docker image and pushing it to the Codefresh registry

 All Codefresh accounts come with a [private integrated Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/).
 The nice thing about this registry is that it is fully automated.
-All successfull pipelines in Codefresh automatically push to that registy without any other configuration.
+All successful pipelines in Codefresh automatically push to that registry without any other configuration.

 So in the most simple case, you only need a [single build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) and  Codefresh will automatically push the image for you!